What You Need to Know About Hiring a Qualified China Sourcing Agent

 In the process of looking for a factory in China, many forget that business is a two way street.
 Just as you’re evaluating the manufacturer in China for their capabilities and trustworthiness, so they are taking a look at you to determine if they want to do business with you.
 How you present yourself, your company, and your project to them can be just as important as how they present themselves to you.

-For example, if a prospective importer presents a set of incomplete drawings or a rough prototype to a factory in China for a quote, the manufacturer may decide they don’t want to the quote the business because the customer either isn’t ready for manufacturing, or they don’t appear like they know what they’re doing.
+For example, if a prospective importer presents a set of incomplete drawings or a rough prototype to a factory in China for a quote, the manufacturer may decide they don’t want to quote the business because the customer either isn’t ready for manufacturing, or they don’t appear like they know what they’re doing.
 Production factories also don’t want to get involved in prototype and design, so this could scare them away too.

-A professional sourcing agent is also connected with experienced, knowledge China based business partners who can locate the best factory for your product, negotiate prices, inspect the orders, and make the shipments.
+A professional sourcing agent is also connected with experienced, knowledgeable China based business partners who can locate the best factory for your product, negotiate prices, inspect the orders, and make the shipments.
 We have known the president of two of our trading partners since 1993; they are skilled, honest, and reliable businesspersons with decades of experience in manufacturing.

 If anything goes wrong (which, we work hard to avoid), they will insure that any defective product is replaced.
 Without the guanxi a China sourcing agent provides, the chances of the factory disappearing, should there be a problem with defective product, ratchet up considerably.